DessimozLab/FastOMA/README.md

 ```

 After few minutes, the run for test data finishes.
 Then, following files and folders should appear in the folder `gethog3/testdata`.

+A folder work will be created in yhe folder that you run commonad line.

 ```
 gene_id_dic_xml.pickle  hogmap  output_hog_.orthoxml  pickle_rhogs
  Primates.h5  proteome  rhogs_all  rhogs_big  rhogs_rest  species_tree.nwk